[FEATURE] Collaboration, science and Mandela’s legacy

 CAPE TOWN - A year ago, Salmina Mokoele was a trainee aboard the SA Agulhas ll.

 Now the 28-year-old is spending her time sharing her knowledge, training students on board the jewel of South Africa’s scientific crown.
-She’s also enrolled for her PhD in marine biology at Fort Hare University.
+She’s also enrolled for her PhD in marine geology at Fort Hare University.

 Mokoele tells EWN that she owes her step up the ladder to her former trainer and the team on the SA Agulhas ll.